antaz/hikari/share/man/man1/hikari.md

   * *top-middle*
   * *top-right*

-  This allows positioning a view relative to the ouptut.
+  This allows positioning a view relative to the output.

 * **public**